General

 Range and Habitat

-Common Rosefinch: Occurs in the western Aleutians and Alaska.
+Common Rosefinch: Found in throughout Western Europe and much of Asia.
+Breeds across northern Eurasia and winters across southern Eurasia.
+Rare vagrant to the western Aleutians and Alaska during migration.
 Preferred habitats include scrubby areas, especially near water and often near human habitation.

 Breeding and Nesting